Donny Hathaway

-Donny Edward Hathaway (October 1, 1945 – January 13, 1979) was an American soul singer, keyboardist, songwriter, and arranger whom Rolling Stone described as a "soul legend".
+Donny Edward Hathaway (October 1, 1945 – January 13, 1979) was an American soul singer, keyboardist, songwriter, backing vocalist, and arranger who Rolling Stone described as a "soul legend".
 His most popular songs include "The Ghetto", "This Christmas", "Someday We'll All Be Free", and "Little Ghetto Boy".
-Hathaway is also renowned for his renditions of "A Song for You", "For All We Know", and "I Love You More Than You'll Ever Know", along with "Where Is the Love" and "The Closer I Get to You", two of many collaborations with Roberta Flack.
+Hathaway is also renowned for his renditions of "A Song for You", "For All We Know", "Jealous Guy" and "I Love You More Than You'll Ever Know", along with "Where Is the Love" and "The Closer I Get to You", two of many collaborations with Roberta Flack.
 He has been inducted into the St. Louis Walk of Fame and won one Grammy Award from four nominations.
 Hathaway was also posthumously honored with a Grammy Lifetime Achievement Award in 2019.
 Dutch director David Kleijwegt made a documentary called Mister Soul – A Story About Donny Hathaway, which premiered at the International Film Festival Rotterdam on January 28, 2020.

 Early life

-Hathaway, the son of Drusella Huntley, was born in Chicago, Illinois, and was raised by his grandmother, Martha Pitts, also known as Martha Crumwell, in the Carr Square housing project of St. Louis, Missouri.
+Hathaway, the son of Drusella Huntley, was born into an Black American family in Chicago, Illinois, and was raised by his grandmother, Martha Pitts, also known as Martha Crumwell, in the Carr Square housing project of St. Louis, Missouri.
 Hathaway began singing in the church choir with his grandmother, a professional gospel singer, at the age of three, and studying piano.
 He graduated from Vashon High School in 1963.
-Hathaway then studied music on a fine arts scholarship at Howard University in Washington, D.C., where he met Roberta Flack.
-At Howard, he was also a member of the Alpha Phi Alpha fraternity.
-Hathaway formed a jazz trio with drummer Ric Powell while there, but during 1967 Donny left Howard just before completing a degree, after receiving job offers in the music business.
+Hathaway then studied music on a fine arts scholarship at Howard University in Washington, D.C., where he met his roommate and drummer Ric Powell, who ultimately launched Donny's musical career as a member of "The Ric Powell Trio".
+At Howard, he was also a member of the Alpha Phi Alpha fraternity, but during 1967, just before completing a degree, Donny and Ric left Howard after receiving job offers in the music business with the likes of Curtis Mayfield's Curtom Records in Chicago.